ansipes/mejo-187/content/project/two.md

 ### Design

 You should complete wireframes and prototypes to ensure you have a solid design in mind before you start coding.
 It will be worth just 10% of your total grade.
-It will not be critiqued like previous assignments, but it needs to look pretty close to your final result in HTML and CSS.
+It will not be critiqued like previous assignments, but it needs to look pretty close to ysour final result in HTML and CSS.

 Students that complete a wireframe and prototype before they start writing code typically experience more clarity in how to tackle the project and less frustration throughout the project.